Syrian American Medical Society

 When the conflict in Syria began in 2011, SAMS expanded its capacity significantly to meet the growing needs and challenges of the medical crisis.
 SAMS has since supported healthcare throughout Syria, sponsoring field hospitals and ambulances, training and paying the salaries of Syrian medical personnel who are risking their lives to save others, and sending lifesaving humanitarian aid and medical equipment to where it is needed most.
 SAMS also supports Syrian refugees in neighboring countries with critical psychosocial support, medical and dental care, and art therapy programs.
 SAMS currently has offices in Washington DC, Ohio, Jordan, Lebanon, Turkey, and Syria.
 SAMS has over 500 grassroots members in the United States, who help lead 19 chapters nationwide.
 SAMS is governed by an elected Board of Directors, and its work is overseen by several volunteer committees and dedicated staff.

-Medical Programs Manager (Job)
+Human Resources Manager (Job)